selendra/.github/profile/README.md

-# Hello visitors 👋
+# Hello, 👋

+Welcome to Selendra, an interoperable nominated Proof-of-Stake network for developing and running Substrate-based and EVM compatible Blockchain applications.

-Welcome to Selendra Blockhain.
-Please look around and lets us know what you think.
+Feel free to look around.
+Lets us know what you think via links below.

 ## Links